Recovering Lost Income in the Wake of a Crash

 Recovering Lost Income: Excess Loss Claims

-There’s another consideration for motorists injured in a crash who’ve lost income because they can’t work.
+There’s another consideration for motorists injured in a crash who have lost income because they can’t work.
 This is what’s called excess loss and includes those who either can’t return to work after three years, which is the maximum length of time they can receive compensation under their own no-fault insurance, or they make more than the monthly cap set for their no-fault benefit.
 A driver in this situation might have the option to claim those additional economic losses in their liability claim, which they can only file if they weren’t the one who caused the crash.

 What’s important to understand is that when you’re involved in a crash that leaves you injured and unable to work, you need to make sure you understand the full picture, because coverage of your losses may be coming from several different places.
 If you’ve been injured in a crash, and think you need representation, you can click here to get a free consultation.